Last updated on January 16th, 2022 at 08:51 am

 Perched atop 1,000-foot-high Heceta Head, the lighthouse is one of the most photographed on the coast.
+To no surprise, this one is one of the most famous Oregon lighthouses.
 The light atop the 56-foot tower was first illuminated in 1894.
 Its automated beacon, seen 21 miles from land, is rated as the strongest light on the Oregon coast.

 Take the half-mile Heceta Lighthouse Trail past the Lightkeeper’s Cottage, which is actually a working bed & breakfast you can book to stay at.
 Check out our article with all the information you need to secure your overnight adventure.

 View this post on Instagram